eosnetworkfoundation/grant-framework/applications/TheLostDiamond_Milestone2.md

 The smart contract is located on the EOS-Mainnet account cptblackbill.
 The code is available at https://github.com/bjornomsland/CaptainBlackBillSmartContract

-The frontend is developed in NodeJs and hosted on Google Clouds.
+The MVP frontend is a website developed in NodeJs and hosted on Google Clouds.
+Users need to install the Anchor app to sign in.

-We need (and are working to get funding for) The Lost Diamond app.
-To improve user experience.
+We need (and are working to get funding for) The Lost Diamond app on Google Play and App Store.
+To improve the user experience.

 The goal for Milestone 1 was to prove that The Lost Diamond MVP could onboard participants that paid a $7 dollar monthly subscription fee and obtain a 22% monthly growth rate over two months.
 That was not possible to achieve on The Lost Diamond version 2022.
 A major reconstruction and several improvements were needed.
 Execution of deliverables in Milestone 1 was therefore postponed to February 2023 and was consider accomplished by our team April 30th.